telus/tds-core/docs/src/html/5-Contribution/hold-3-administration.md

 "Foo" styles are no longer applied to HTML <foo> elements by default.
 In order to make an element with Thorium's foundational styles, use the `.foo` CSS class.
 ```

+## README maintenance

+---

+The [README file](https://github.com/telusdigital/telus-thorium-core/blob/master/README.md) lives at the root of Thorium's source code repo and contains the essential information developers need to get the project up & running locally.
+The README should answer the first handful of essential questions a contributor will have when they first encounter Thorium.
+For example:

+* "How do I install local dependencies?"
+* "How do I start up the development site?"

+You should update the README whenever you see an opportunity to improve the way Thorium Contributors get up and running with the project.

 ## Tagging